whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 but it's not complete yet.
 Unfortunately, right now I can't say when it will be finished beyond "real soon now".

-It's worth repeating that **GitHub have been entirely gratious throughout this process** and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
+It's worth repeating that **GitHub have been entirely gracious throughout this process** and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
 They don't call them "growing pains" for nothing, I guess.